pauloup/pocof4gt-docs/README.md

 If you want to install a custom ROM, or Root your phone, the first thing to do is unlocking the Bootloader.

-**Warning**: **All device data will be erased and Android will reset to factory settings after the final step of the Bootloader unlocking**.
-This guide will remind you when it's time to backup files before continuing.
-Just keep this in mind.
+**Warning**: All device data will be **erased** at the Bootloader Unlocking final step.
+Don't worry, this guide will tell you when it's time for a backup.
+Just keep that in mind.

-## Table of Contents
+## Contents
 - [Unlocking the Bootloader](#unlocking-the-bootloader)
 	- [What's the Bootloader](#whats-the-bootloader)
 	- [What's after unlocking](#whats-after-unlocking)